GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

     - [Acknowledgements](#acknowledgements)
 8. [Contact](#contact)
 # UX
-The website is for people who may be considering taking piano lessons with GK, to provide them with the information they need to decide whether or not to take piano lessons with GK.
+The website is for people who may be considering taking piano lessons with GK, to provide them with the information they need to help them decide whether or not to take piano lessons with GK.
 It is also for existing students, to provide teaching resources in PDF file format and links to relevant external websites such as music exam boards.
-The target audience is internet users who might be considering taking piano lessons, either for themselves or someone they know, and also for current piano students I already teach.
+The target audience is internet users who might be considering taking piano lessons for themselves or someone they know, and also current students.
 ## Visitor Goals
 - Find a piano teacher.
 - Find out information about the business.